HoussamEzzin/Tweets_Machine_learning_analysis/Readme.md

-# Airline Tweets Sentiment Analysis
+# Airline Tweets Sentiment Analysis using machine learning

-- make sure you install numpy pandas nltk before running the code.
+- make sure you install numpy, pandas and nltk before running the code.